acenet-arc/cpp_as_a_second_language/_episodes/virtual_functions.md

 ~~~
 {: .output}

-The act of a pointer to a `Vector` class being treated differently depending on if it points to the original, or different child classes is something that is referred to as **polymorphism**.
+When the pointer to a `Vector` class is treated differently depending on whether it points to a `Vector` class, or child classes is something that is referred to as **polymorphism**.

 This is a pretty cool thing, in that you can have a bunch of objects of different classes being handled by the same function with potentially different behaviours if they all inherit the same base class.

-> ## Manual polymophism
+> ## Manual polymorphism
 > I would like to point out that this sort of polymophic flexibility can be achieved in a somewhat manual sense using the basic features of C. The example below utilizes `void*` pointers and casting between different pointer types.
 The file shown bellow, `polymanual.cpp`, demonstrates one way this similar level of flexibility of inheritance and virtual functions could be achieved.
 It should also be noted that while the below code may seem like it would obviously be less perfromant than the virtual method, this difference might not be as large as you think based purely on the amount of lines of code, as polymophism using the `virtual` keyword does still require run time lookups into virtual function tables.
 If possible it is advised to avoid `virtual` member functions in performance critical code, and of course always profile to know what is performance critical.
 > ~~~
 > #include <iostream>